wicked-rainman/wicked-rainman.github.io/_posts/2020-05-27-My-sad-robot.md

 By the way, SPAD stands for [single photon avalanche diode](https://en.wikipedia.org/wiki/Single-photon_avalanche_diode "Wikipedia link") and nothing rude.
 I stumbled across them when googling for gadgets in a fit of boredom.
 Once I had found out about them, one just had to be included.
 All I can say is, thank god I wasn't googling minature diesel engines!

+If you fancy having a go yourself, the STL file is [here](https://github.com/wicked-rainman/STL/blob/master/3WheeledRobot.stl).
+Don't waste too much money like me...